pytorch/pytorch.github.io/_posts/2022-10-25-new-library-updates-in-pytorch-1.13.md

 #### (Beta) StreamWriter

 torchaudio.io.StreamWriter is a class for encoding media including audio and video.
 This can handle a wide variety of codecs, chunk-by-chunk encoding and GPU encoding.

 Learn more with our [documentation](https://pytorch.org/audio/0.13.0/generated/torchaudio.io.StreamWriter.html) and tutorials [[basic usage](https://pytorch.org/audio/0.13.0/tutorials/streamwriter_basic_tutorial.html), [advanced usage](https://pytorch.org/audio/0.13.0/tutorials/streamwriter_advanced.html), [hardware encoding](https://pytorch.org/audio/0.13.0/hw_acceleration_tutorial.html)].

 ### TorchData

+For a complete list of changes and new features, please visit [our repository’s 0.5.0 release note](https://github.com/pytorch/data/releases).

 #### (Prototype) DataLoader2

-`DataLoader2` is introduced to execute `DataPipe` graph, with support for:

-- dynamic sharding for multi-process and distributed data loading
+`DataLoader2` was introduced in the last release to execute `DataPipe` graph, with support for dynamic sharding for multi-process/distributed data loading, multiple backend ReadingServices, and `DataPipe` graph in-place modification (e.g. shuffle control).
-- multiple backend ReadingServices (WIP for DistributedReadingService)
-- `DataPipe` graph in-place modification like shuffle control, memory pinning, etc.
-- snapshot the state of data-preprocessing pipeline (WIP)

-`DataPipe` is introduced to not only decompose the data pre-processing operations, but also decouple the overloaded data-manipulation features from `DataLoader`.
-Therefore, a light-weight `DataLoader2` is required.
-Moreover, certain features can only be achieved with `DataLoader2`, such as snapshotting and switching backend services to execute high-performant operations.

-- These options are configured by the constructor arguments of DataLoader2, which has the signature:
-- `DataLoader2(datapipe, datapipe_adapter_fn=None, reading_service=None)`

-Learn more with our [DataLoader2 README](https://github.com/pytorch/data/tree/main/torchdata/dataloader2#dataloader2-prototype).
+In this release, we further consolidated the API for `DataLoader2` and a [detailed documentation is now available here](https://pytorch.org/data/0.5/dataloader2.html).
+We continue to welcome early adopters and feedback, as well as potential contributors.
+If you are interested in trying it out, we encourage you to install the nightly version of TorchData.

+#### (Beta) Data Loading from Cloud Service Providers

+We extended our support to load data from additional cloud storage providers via DataPipes, now covering AWS, Google Cloud Storage, and Azure.
+A [tutorial is also available](https://pytorch.org/data/0.5/tutorial.html#working-with-cloud-storage-providers).
+We are open to feedback and feature requests.

+We also performed a simple benchmark, comparing the performance of data loading from AWS S3 and attached volume on an AWS EC2 instance.
+The results are [visible here](https://github.com/pytorch/data/blob/gh/NivekT/100/head/benchmarks/cloud/aws_s3_results.md).

 ### torch::deploy (Beta)